8 Best Things To Do In Kerala, India (Plus best cities to visit)

-Many natural marvels like cool weather, dams, lakes, caves and waterfalls beautify this city.
+Many natural marvels like cool weather, dams, lakes, caves, and waterfalls beautify this city.
 Do not forget to visit the Matunga Wildlife Sanctuary.
-Here, you can spot Bears, Cheetah, bison and spotted deer.
+Here, you can spot Bears, cheetahs, bison, and spotted deer.

 Kozhikode or Calicut and Kannur are other must-visit places in Kerala.
 You can get to see the many best experiences in these cities and towns.